olliechick/auctions-backend-deprecated/och26_assumptions.md

 ### DELETE /auctions/{id}/photos
 * If the auction has started, then the photo can't be deleted.
-There is no 400 error code in the spec, so the server will a 401 is returned instead.
+There is no 400 error code in the spec, so a 401 is returned instead.

 ## users